gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_project_manager.rst

 * **Compiler_Command**: single, indexed, case-insensitive index

   Index is a language Name.
 Value is a string that denotes the command to be used to invoke the compiler.
-The value of `Compiler_Command ("Ada")` is expected to be compatible with *gnatmake*, in particular in the handling of switches.
+For historical reasons, the value of `Compiler_Command ("Ada")` is expected to be a reference to *gnatmake* or *cross-gnatmake*.

 * **Debugger_Command**: single